Here’s a task I gave students back in 2010:

 The Problem

-This task has interesting ideas, but is underdeveloped.
-Students did not have enough scaffolding or modeling here to succeed.
-A big red flag: it’s all directions and no questions.
+A big red flag: all directions, no questions.
 Questions prompt thinking, directions just tell you to do something.

-I think the actual question buried in there is “What is this character’s main trait?”
-But that’s a pretty low-level question.
+But that’s a low-level question.
 Every student will give me basically the same answer.

 The Updated Version